What Causes Narcolepsy and How to Spot It in Time

 Medical definition of narcolepsy

 To better understand this condition, let me paint you a picture.
-As you probably know, during sleep we cycle through different stages of sleep.
+As you probably know, during our non-waking hours we cycle through different stages of sleep.
 Four, to be more exact.
 During the first three stages (Light, Deep and Very Deep Sleep) our natural processes slow down, while the final fourth stage called REM, on the contrary, sparks brain activity, and we see dreams.
-During the REM stage the body becomes temporarily paralyzed, so that we don’t act out our dreams inflicting harm to ourselves as a result.
+During the REM stage, the body becomes temporarily paralyzed, so that we don’t act out our dreams inflicting harm to ourselves as a result.

 More than 150,000 people are affected by this condition in the United States alone, according to the National Institutes of Health.
 And the numbers go up from there.